Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 01 // Vietnam Sourcing

-Vietnam is the #1 destination for manufacturers leaving China due to its semi-developed infrastructure, lower manufacturing costs, and proximity to China.
+Vietnam is the top destination for manufacturers relocating from China, thanks to its semi-developed infrastructure, lower manufacturing costs, and proximity to China.
 The main advantage of geography is its easy access to Chinese raw materials.
 At the same time, the country is positioned favorably in the ocean for direct shipping to the US.

-Vietnam is a fast-growing country investing heavily in high-tech manufacturing and experiencing stable growth.
-It has a stable society without significant conflicts and can produce goods of identical quality to those in China.
-The main disadvantage is the country's small size, which limits production potential.
+Vietnam is a rapidly growing country that is investing heavily in high-tech manufacturing and experiencing stable economic growth.
+It has a stable society without significant conflicts and can produce goods of the same quality as those in China.
+The primary disadvantage is the country's small size, which restricts its production potential.

 02 // India Sourcing